The bumpiness of the playing field…

 And perhaps about our dislike of accepting that some decisions might not, in retrospect, have been the only or best options.

-One, that they are overused and two, that they carry greater risks and side effects and far fewer advantages than physiological birth.
+And two, they carry greater risks and side effects and far fewer advantages than physiological birth.

 It is for these reasons that so many countries, agencies and organisations are looking for ways to reduce the caesarean section rate.